beached/daw_json_link/readme.md

 ## Global
 There are two possible ways of handling errors.
 The first, `abort( );` on an error in data.
 Or the, second, throw a `daw::json::json_exception`.  json_exception has a member function `std::string_view reason( ) const`.
 You can control which method is used by defining `DAW_JSON_DONT_USE_EXCEPTIONS` to make code noexcept.
 In addition, you can control if the checks are only done in only debug mode `DAW_JSON_CHECK_DEBUG_ONLY`.
 In some cases, exporting strings the underlying libraries may throw too.
 However, the codebase is designed to work around -fno-exceptions and current will abort on error in those cases
 # Deserializing/Parsing
-This can be accomplished by writing a function called describe_json_class with a single arugment that is your type.
+This can be accomplished by writing a function called json_data_contract_for with a single arugment that is your type.
 The library is only concerned with it's return value.
 For example:

 ```C++
 #include <daw/json/daw_json_link.h>